 When you are isolating your fears; they are yours.
-Do not let others decide if fear is authentic or not, so do not edit or minimize them; if you have a fear, look at it and determine if it is legitimate.
+Do not let others decide if your fear is authentic or not, so do not edit or minimize them; if you have a concern, look at it and determine if it is legitimate.

 Responding Not Reacting

-It can help you find the predictable stresses, either situations or people and you can plan to respond to these situations, persons or feelings in a more positive way and not reacting to situations or people.
+It can help you find predictable stresses, either situations or people.
+When you know a reaction is predictable, you can plan to respond to these situations, persons or feelings in a more positive way.

 So, What Do I Do with all this Fear?

-Because relapse is so complicated and stressful, finding alternative solutions for dealing with your fears will not only help your recovery but your overall mental health as well.
+Because relapse is so complicated and stressful, finding alternative solutions for dealing with your fears may prevent a relapse.

 Daily Negative Emotions and Fear List